ValveSoftware/Proton/README.md

 ---
 Build Proton
 ---
-A couple of Makefile targets are provided. `make dist` will create a Proton installation that you can install locally with `make install`. `make deploy` will package Proton up for distribution via Steamworks.
+A couple of Makefile targets are provided.

-The `dist/` folder now contains a build of Proton which you can install manually or with `make install` to install into your user's Steam installation.
+`make dist` will create a Proton installation in `dist/` that you can install manually (see below), or automatically with `make install`.

-See the next section for more details.
+`make deploy` will package Proton up for distribution via Steamworks.

 ---
 Install Proton locally